Wipro Limited (WIT): Skating on Thin Ice? We Know the Answer

-Wipro Limited (NYSE:WIT) went down by -1.73% from its latest closing price compared to the recent 1-year high of $6.74.
-The company’s stock price has collected -4.86% of loss in the last five trading sessions.
-Press Release reported 18 hours ago that Wipro recognized as one of World’s Most Ethical Companies for the tenth consecutive year
+Wipro Limited (NYSE:WIT) went down by -0.46% from its latest closing price compared to the recent 1-year high of $6.74.
+The company’s stock price has collected 2.88% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that Wipro to acquire Capco, a global management and technology consultancy to banking and financial services industry, for $ 1.45 billion

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.